SebZiHub/aars-test/README.md

 # Anonymous for Animal Rights Switzerland
-Repository for the test environment of the AARS website.
+This is the repository for the test environment of the AARS website.

 ## The calendar
 The calendar is implemented with Vue.js.
 Since the calendar itself is split into multiple components, and therefore needs to be imported using the `import` statement, we need a small http server.
 That is because, the `import` statement does not work over the `file://` protocol, only `https://`.